PVT and Fluid Phase Behaviour

 Flow Assurance for Light to Medium Crudes

 Prevent asphaltene damage in your reservoir by having more information on asphaltene dropout conditions.
-Using less than a millilitre oil sample along with our unique high-pressure high-temperature microfluidic test systems, Interface is able to detect the onset condition of asphaltenes under varying reservoir conditions.
+Using less than a millilitre oil sample along with our unique high-pressure high-temperature microfluidic technology platform, Interface is able to detect the onset condition of asphaltenes under varying reservoir conditions.

 Bubble and Dew Point